silversub/terraform/getting-started.md

       Example output:
       ```
-      2018/09/25 17:30:14 {{site.data.keyword.cloud_notm}} Provider version 0.11.3  fdc4aa0f0547177f3ea8b14c7a58a849e240f64a
+      2020/09/25 20:48:22 IBM Cloud Provider version 1.12.0
       This binary is a plugin.
 These are not meant to be executed directly.
-      Please execute the program that consumes these plugins, which loads any plugins automatically
+      Please execute the program that consumes these plugins, which will
+      load any plugins automatically
       ```
       {: screen}